 - Poorly organized story and/or inconsistent story - do not discuss something else and do not deviate from the topic.

-The scholarship winner will be contacted using his/her application email address.
-Payment will be handed out by PayPal in US Dollars.
+The scholarship winner will be contacted using his/her phone number and application email address.
+Payment will be handed out in US Dollars.

 Here are common questions and answers that we get in regards to the scholarship: